 Once a product is decided upon for development, the group product manager will work with all associated product managers to develop and bring the product to market.
 As part of this process, he or she will provide feedback, ensure timely completion of all deadlines set forth, and make sure the product meets market expectations and customer requirements.
-Associated with new product development, the group product manager will also coordinate the provision of all market knowledge he or she gains through personal research.
+Associated with new product development, the manager will also coordinate the provision of all market knowledge he or she gains through personal research.
 Aside from coordination and provision of such knowledge, the GPM will need to gather and analyze that information effectively in order to make qualified decisions about the direction of the product development.
 Asking questions is very much an inherent part of this process, particularly concerning areas in which the GPM is unfamiliar.

 From the launch of a product throughout all phases of the product life-cycle, a product manager will coordinate and provide both product knowledge and market intelligence to support sales and marketing activities.
 Customers are important in this process, and the GPM may spend a considerable amount of time engaging customers and educating them about the product.
 The group product manager most often oversees and ensures accurate implementation of the product strategy he or she has developed, with contributing hands-on experience and expertise where needed.